Skip to Content

 A broken down car on the side of the road, Is It Safe To Jack Up A Car On Gravel?

-What Makes Gravel Unsafe To Jack Up Your Car?
+What Makes Gravel Unsafe For Jacking Up A Car?

-While you want to have a safe lift when jacking up your car, it is equally essential to be mindful of the surface the jack will be anchored.
-It should be leveled flat, hardened, and secured.
-Unfortunately, a gravel surface doesn't fall within this criterion.
+While you want to have a safe lift when jacking up your car, you should be mindful of the surface on which the jack will be anchored.
+It should be on a flat surface and secured.
+Unfortunately, a gravel surface can be unstable.

 Gravel road

-A gravel surface is composed of loose and rounded fragments of rocks.
-These rocks may have accumulated due to rainwater transport.
-You can find these almost everywhere.
-Be it at the roadside of city streets and highways, roads in the countryside, side roads leading to private homes, or even a clearing.
+A gravel surface is composed of loose, rounded fragments of rocks.
+These rocks may have accumulated due to rainwater.
+You can find gravel on the sides of city streets and highways, on roads in the countryside, side roads leading to private homes, or even a clearing.

 Some homeowners prefer a gravel surface as part of their curb pavement.
 So they haul rock fragments from elsewhere to put up one.